What Is A Dry Pedicure?

 As we previously mentioned, there’s a common misconception about the fact that calluses and dry skin need to be softened before your nail technician (or yourself) goes at them with exfoliating tools.

-By softening the skin, you actually make it harder to find the calluses and dead skin that need attention and depending on how long you’ve soaked your feet, it may be increasingly difficult to gauge how much attention your build-up needs.
+Depending on how long you’ve soaked your feet, it may be increasingly complex to gauge how much attention your build-up needs.

 Eliminates Callus Recurrence

-By cutting out the soaking process and water altogether, your nail technician will be able to place full, unadulterated focus on your calluses and dry skin.
 By properly attending to the issue, they’ll be able to handle it to their fullest capacity.

-If you’ve ever tried using a pumice stone in the shower, you’ve probably found that your feet feel silky smooth while they’re wet, but find that they’re actually still callused and thick once all the moisture has evaporated.
-It’s the same concept, just professionally!
+If you’ve ever tried using a pumice stone in the shower, you’ve probably found that your feet feel silky smooth while they’re wet.

 Nail Polish Lasts Longer

-Now, this benefit is a great one!
-Pedicures cost more than just time; they cost your hard-earned money, and if there’s anything that we can do to ensure that you get the most bang for your buck, you can bet we’ll let you know about it!
+And if there’s anything that we can do to ensure that you get the most bang for your buck, you can bet we’ll let you know about it!

-By soaking your feet, you soften the toenails by unprecedented amounts.
-Yes, this may make it handy for your technician to cut your nails down to shape, but all that moisture may be doing a ton of damage to your nails!
+Yes, this may make it handy for your technician to cut your nails into shape, but all that moisture may be causing significant damage to your nails.

 Preserves Nail Shape

-Soaking your feet for long periods of time actually changes the shape of your toenails temporarily.
-The moisture from the water adds to the increased flexibility of your nail, and makes them seem flatter and longer than they might be when they’re dry.
+The moisture from the water adds to the increased flexibility of your nail, making it appear flatter and longer than it might be when dry.

-That may not seem like too detrimental of an issue at first, but when it comes to shaping and polishing, it could make a big difference.
-You or your technician may cut nails too short, inappropriately shape them, or apply too much polish in order to work for (what looks to be) your nail’s natural shape.
+You or your technician may cut nails too short, inappropriately shape them, or apply too much polish to work for (what looks to be) your nail’s natural shape.

 You won’t notice any mistakes or issues until your natural nail dries entirely, leaving you with a pedicure that looks less perfect than it did while you were in the chair.

-Are Dry Pedicures More Hygenic?
+Are Dry Pedicures More Hygienic?

-If we had to pick a single lifestyle choice that we’re thankful for becoming more normalized, it’s acts of thoughtful self-care, and making the conscious decision to do things that are good for you.
-Healthy eating habits, healthy sleep cycles, healthy…pedicures?
+It’s acts of thoughtful self-care and making the conscious decision to do things that are good for you.

 Dry pedicures are actually more than just a time-saving technique!
 They’re actually the more hygienic choice.

-Yes, we’re talking about the foot spa.
-Though your salon may be diligent about changing out water or the plastic that lines the body of the tub with each customer, you should always take their words with a grain of salt, especially if it’s your first time at a new salon.
+Although your salon may be diligent about changing out the water or the plastic that lines the body of the tub with each customer,

-Waterborne bacteria and pathogens are very real, and can wreak havoc on your feet from just a single ill visit.
 Bacteria travel through water at crazy rates, and with your pores open from the warm water and massage jets, they have a one-way pass into your delicate skin.

 Are Dry Pedicures More Eco-Friendly?